Microsoft Word for Office 365 (Desktop or Online): Part 2

 This course is designed for students who wish to use Microsoft Word to create and modify complex documents and use tools that allow them to customize those documents.

 To ensure your success, you should have end-user skills with any current version of Windows®, including being able to start programs, switch between programs, locate saved files, close programs, and access websites using a web browser.
 In addition, you should be able to navigate and perform common tasks in Word, such as opening, viewing, editing, and saving documents; formatting text and paragraphs; formatting the overall appearance of a page; and creating lists and tables.
-To meet this prerequisite, you can take any one or more of the following Logical Operations courses:

 Lesson 1: Organizing Content Using Tables and Charts